Dose Reconstructor

 - Utilizes site research documents, reports, and other applicable records to retrospectively reconstruct occupational radiation doses.

-- Responds to issues brought out in the COI, NIOSH comments/questions, and ABRWH reviews.
+- Responds to issues in the COI, NIOSH comments/questions, and ABRWH reviews.

 Candidates will work with other HP professionals through training and collaboration.